rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint.md

 ```

 #### What is the end result?
-The result is a properly sized top margin for the main container on all index pages and the "Current Jobs" title inside the JobSites/Index view is inside of its container.
+The result is a properly sized top margin for the main container on all index pages and the "Current Jobs" title inside the JobSites/Index view is now inside of its container.

 ###### App after fix
 ![App after fix](pics/pic31.png)